Projecting Children

 This won’t compile.

-need to be able to construct their children
+needs to be able to construct its children

 multiple times.
-The first time you construct <Suspense/>
+The first time you construct the outer <Show/>

 and children

-to move them into the invocation of <Show/>
+to move them into the invocation of the inner <Show/>

 children construction.